why Vipshop Holdings Limited [VIPS] is a Good Choice for Investors After New Price Target of .70

 Sponsored

-Vipshop Holdings Limited (NYSE: VIPS), a leading online discount retailer for brands in China (“Vipshop” or the “Company”), today announced that it plans to release its third quarter 2022 financial results on Tuesday, November 22, 2022, before the US market open.
+Vipshop Holdings Limited (NYSE: VIPS), a leading online discount retailer for brands in China (“Vipshop” or the “Company”), today announced its unaudited financial results for the quarter ended September 30, 2022.

-The Company will hold a conference call on Tuesday, November 22, 2022 at 7:30 am US Eastern Time, 8:30 pm Beijing Time to discuss the financial results.

-It opened the trading session at $9.21, the shares rose to $9.3918 and dropped to $9.10, the range by which the price of stock traded the whole day.
-The daily chart for VIPS points out that the company has recorded 8.78% gains over the past six months.
-However, it is still -59.48% lower than its most recent low trading price.
+The results of the trading session contributed to over 6124182 shares changing hands.
+Over the past one week, the price volatility of Vipshop Holdings Limited stands at 6.00% while the volatility over the past one month is 5.57%.

-If we look at the average trading volume of 5.34M shares, VIPS reached to a volume of 6927332 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for VIPS stock reached $5.89 billion, with 645.75 million shares outstanding and 547.45 million shares in the current float.
+Compared to the average trading volume of 5.27M shares, VIPS reached a trading volume of 6124182 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VIPS shares is $11.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VIPS stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.